kilmet/BEWD-BOS-06/00_Install_Fest/README.md

 ##Mac Users

 Commands that look like `$ this` should be entered into your Terminal application.
-It can be found in Applications/Utilities.
+The Terminal application can be found in Applications/Utilities.

-*Ignore the `$` as it's just a convention used to indicate a **prompt** for command in the terminal.*
+*Ignore the `$` as it's just a convention used to indicate a __prompt__ for command in the terminal.*

 * **Start the terminal.** *Also known as the shell, console, command line.*
 	* Select the magnifying glass in the menu on the upper right.